Sushmitarimal/initialproject/README.md

-# initialproject
-this is the initial project.
+this is the initial project.it is done by mozilla campus club